JSegundo/blog/outstatic/content/posts/my-framework-for-using-ai-tools-productively-without-compromising-code-quality.md

 **My way out**:

 - Start a new chat and restate the problem cleanly

 - Simplify the prompt to the smallest issue

 - Drop the AI for 20 minutes and debug manually

 - When I realize I've been going down the wrong path, I stop and re-analyze.
 Not afraid to discard changes across multiple files.

-&nbsp;

 ### 6. Testing is More Important Than Ever